EPIC CA Fails: A History of Certificate Authority Incidents (2008–2025)

 March 2020

-Boulder Bug Let's Encrypt discovered a bug that lead to revocation millions of issued certificates issued.
+Boulder Bug Let's Encrypt discovered a bug that led to the revocation of millions of issued certificates.

 Symantec